Everything you need to know about this week's Portsmouth Pride in Southsea

 According to the Met Office's early forecast, it will be ‘Sunny changing to cloudy by early evening’ on Saturday.

-There will be highs of 17C on the day and lows of 14C.
+There will be highs of 19C on the day and lows of 14C.